Get answers to questions about becoming a military student at Purdue Global.

 - How can I apply for Federal Work Study?

-Military benefits are not included on the Shopping Sheet.
-Once you complete your benefit application and it is processed by the DoD or the VA, our Financial Aid department will create a customized award letter based on the availability of funds as it pertains to the type of military benefit expected to be applied towards tuition.
+Military benefits are not included in the CFP.
+After you enroll and once you complete your benefit application and it is processed by the DoD (military component) or the VA, our Financial Aid department will create a customized award letter based on the availability of funds as it pertains to the type of military benefit expected to be applied towards tuition.

-As a veteran, how will I be able to use concurrent enrollment?
-How will my Shopping Sheet be calculated?
+- As a veteran, how will I be able to use concurrent enrollment?
+How will my College Financing Plan be calculated?

-Military benefits are not included on the Shopping Sheet.
-The “Military and/or National Service benefits” referenced under “Other Options” of the Shopping Sheet pertain to benefits you may eligible for.
-All approved entitlements will be listed in your official award letter.
+Military benefits are not included on the CFP.
+The “Military and/or National Service benefits” referenced under “Other Options” of the CFP pertain to benefits you may be eligible to receive.
+All approved entitlements will be listed in your official award letter after enrollment.

 - How do I know how much I am eligible for in loans?

-Loan amounts differ based on your student status by academic year and eligibility.
-Please reference the “Loan Options” section of the Shopping Sheet or reference the maximum annual and total loan limits chart for subsidized and unsubsidized loans available on Federal Student Aid.
+Loan amounts differ based on your grade level and eligibility.
+Please reference the “Loan Options” section of the CFP or reference the maximum annual and total loan limits chart for subsidized and unsubsidized loans available on Federal Student Aid.

 - How can I apply for the Federal Perkins Loan?